frkatona/Godot_NN_Testing/readme.md

 ### 1) Define matrix behavior (+ activation functions) with `scripts/math/matrix.gd`

-probably better to use the built-in matrix math ([docs](https://docs.godotengine.org/en/stable/tutorials/math/vector_math.html)), but Gemini wanted to build its own Matrix class, so that's cool
+probably better to use the built-in matrix math ([docs](https://docs.godotengine.org/en/stable/tutorials/math/vector_math.html)), but Gemini wanted to build its own Matrix class.
+Probably a lot of the rationale to use matrices is lost by this `for` loop implementation, but I'm not worried about it right now

 ```gdscript
 func _init(p_rows: int, p_cols: int, fill: float = 0.0):